Johannes1803/cd0037-API-Development-and-Documentation-project/APIDocumentation.md

 - Returns:
     a json object with the following keys:
     - success: boolean status
-    - question:  object with question, answer, category and difficulty key.
+    - optional[question]:  object with question, answer, category and difficulty key.
+Missing, if all questions in quiz were played.

 Example request body:
 ```json